 The tortoise and the hare is a classic tale (of classic characters with tails!) and it’s designed to teach very young children important lessons about hard work, persistence, and napping, but there are a couple of reasons why Baby might not be ready to fully understand it yet.
-The first problem is that there’s a good chance that Baby, like so many children his age, has the kind of need for speed that means that he isn’t ready to sit still and listen for long enough to get through the story.
-The other reason why the tortoise and the hare might go over better with Baby in a few months, or even years, is that he is still warming up for the marathon – not a sprint – that is his understanding of the concepts of space and time.
+The first problem is that there’s a good chance that Baby, like so many children their age, has the kind of need for speed that means that they isn’t ready to sit still and listen for long enough to get through the story.
+The other reason why the tortoise and the hare might go over better with Baby in a few months, or even years, is that they are still warming up for the marathon – not a sprint – that is their understanding of the concepts of space and time.

 How does children’s sense of space and time develop?

 Children’s understanding of the relationship between time and distance develops as they grow older.
 A classic study of children at different ages who were asked questions about the distance, speed, and travel time of a group of toy trains noted that the youngest children included in the study, who were 5 years old, rated the trains that moved the farthest away from them as the trains that went the farthest, but also the train that went the fastest, and the trains that took the longest time to reach their final destinations.

 This was supported by a 1994 study, that found that, when looking at the relationship between time, distance, and speed, the understanding that took the longest for children to develop was the one between speed and time – specifically, the fact that moving at a faster speed can make moving a certain distance take less time.
 And more recently, a 2010 paper from Greece asserts that, for young children, it was possible to talk about distance without talking about time, but it wasn’t possible to talk about time without talking about distance.